ATNF/askapsoft/Code/Doc/user/current/doc/analysis/extraction.rst

 The second use case is triggered by setting **extractSpectra.useDetectedPixels=true**.
 This results in the spectrum being summed over all spatial pixels in which the object in question was detected.
 If **extractSpectra.scaleSpectraByBeam=true**, then the spectrum is scaled by the area of the beam (in the same way the integrated flux of a Duchamp detection is scaled by the beam).

-*IMPORTANT NOTE* - the spectra are written to *CASA images*, rather than FITS files.

 Additionally, Selavy inherits Duchamp's ability to save the spectra to an ASCII text file.
 This is controlled by the parameters **flagTextSpectra** and **spectraTextFile**.

-You can select particular objects for spectral extraction, either to CASA images or ASCII text, by using the **objectList** parameter and providing a comma-separated list of object IDs.
+You can select particular objects for spectral extraction, either to images or ASCII text, by using the **objectList** parameter and providing a comma-separated list of object IDs.

 Parameters for spectral extraction